MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Disable-InboxRule.md

 ```

 ### -WhatIf
-The WhatIf switch doesn’t work on this cmdlet.
+The WhatIf switch doesn't work on this cmdlet.

 ```yaml
 Type: SwitchParameter